wafs/hcard/README.md

 I also attempted to not use additional libraries or frameworks to show you my direct approach to the problems given.

-Form validation was not used as it was not expanded on in the requirements (and addresses get wildly complex).
+Form validation was not used as it was not listed in the requirements, otherwise this is something I would normally implement.

 ---